openebs/website/docs/main/concepts/data-engines/replicated-storage.md

 ## Quickstart Guide

-OpenEBS provides Local Volume that can be used to provide locally mounted storage to Kubernetes Stateful workloads.
 Refer to the [Quickstart Guide](../../quickstart-guide/installation.md) for more information.

 ## Source Code and Contributions